 A: Applicants must have at least a 3.0 undergraduate and/or graduate grade point average to be considered for admission.
 However, admission is competitive and meeting the minimal criteria for consideration by no means assures admission.
 As space permits, promising students may be given a “conditional” acceptance contingent on successful completion of specific requirements.

 A: All the required application material is carefully reviewed.
 Letters of recommendation, the quality of one’s Statement of Objectives, and the fit between the applicant’s educational objectives and the program’s philosophy all are important considerations.
 Availability of elective courses appropriate to the applicant’s proposed curricular focus are also critical factors in the review process, and may vary with different review periods.

 A: It's essential that your letters of recommendation indicate your capacity to be successful at the graduate level of study.
 Your academic instructors from your undergraduate (or graduate) study may be able to make evaluations in this regard.
-Other recommenders may be appropriate provided that the assessment criteria stated on the recommendation form are addressed.
+Recommendations from other individuals may be appropriate provided that the assessment criteria stated on the recommendation form are addressed.

-A: All students offered admission to the Liberal Studies program are assigned the program director as advisor, and meet with the director as part of the matriculation process.
+A: All students offered admission to the MALS program are assigned the program director as advisor.
+Students meet with the director as part of the matriculation process.